Writer Beware logo

 She also admitted that her other publishing venture, New Millennium Publishing, had obtained contracts from Press-Tige, and that she was New Millennium’s sole employee.
 “Craig Roussan”, supposedly editor-in-chief of New Millennium, was yet another manifestation of her mania for aliases.
 Ivery claimed she’d met the real Craig Roussan on the Internet, and paid him $200 in cash for the right to use his name.

-Ivery didn’t provide any of the documentation that she was directed in writing to bring to the hearing.
-Ordered to present it at the second hearing, on August 20, she again failed to bring the material, and again perjured herself on a number of issues.
+Ivery didn’t provide any of the documentation that she was directed to bring to the hearing.
+Ordered to present it at a second hearing on August 20, she again failed to produce the material, and again perjured herself on a number of issues.
 She also admitted that much of the testimony she’d offered at the previous hearing was perjury–including the story about Craig Roussan, which, it turns out, was complete fabrication.
 The name was Ivery’s own invention.

 Not one to let a little thing like business liquidation get in the way of hoodwinking authors, Ivery continued to be active throughout the bankruptcy hearings and for some time afterward–sending release forms to Press-Tige authors, contacting authors to harass them and demand yet more money, and soliciting business under a number of aliases, including O’Donnell Literary Services, Creek Lane Literary Agency (for which she used the name of her daughter, Sheryl Montanye), and Joseph Wilson Associates (for which she used the name of a Press-Tige author who’d been especially vigorous in demanding accountability).
 She also dabbled in real estate scammery, and in a scheme involving racehorses (thankfully, without success).